Elmhurst College has established undergraduate teacher preparation requirements in three categories:

 Admission to the College does not guarantee admission to a teacher licensure program.

-Licensure as a teacher is allowable only after all of the requirements have been met, including passing scores on the Test of Academic Proficiency (TAP), subject specialty, and the edTPA.
+Licensure as a teacher is allowable only after all of the requirements have been met, including passing scores on a Test of Basic Skills (TAP, ACT or SAT), subject specialty, and the edTPA.

 All courses completed to meet licensure requirements must be three semester hours or more unless otherwise specified.
 In addition, all courses taken to meet licensure requirements, including general education courses applied to those requirements must be completed for a grade of C (2.0) or higher.
 Education courses must be completed within 10 years of admission to program.
 Course requirements for specific licensure programs may be obtained by contacting major departments.